Where now is the authority?

 Paul had already named the floor beneath every floor.
 You can lose a hundred lesser authorities — and an upheaval will strip them away one by one — but no one can lay any other foundation than the one already laid, which is Jesus Christ.
 Jesus said the same thing with a picture: the wise build on rock, and when the floods come and beat against the house, it stands, because of what is underneath it.
 Upheaval is the flood that finally shows you what your house was built on.

-An upheaval is a flood, and a flood is honest.
-It does not care what you said your house was built on; it only reveals what it was actually built on.
+Your upheaval will expose what you were really trusting — and it is rarely only Christ.
+A teacher, a tradition, your own competence, the comfortable feeling of having it all figured out.
+An upheaval is a flood, and a flood is honest; it does not care what you said your house was built on, only what it was actually built on.
+When those lesser authorities wash away, do not despair.
+You are being driven down to the rock that was always underneath, the one foundation the water cannot move.
 The authorities that wash away in the water were never the foundation, however much weight you had quietly rested on them — a charismatic leader, an unquestioned tradition, a borrowed certainty, your own competence.

 This is why the authority question, terrifying as it is, is a gift.
 It forces you to stop standing on the floors and find the rock.
-The church that survives its rummage sale is not the one that clings hardest to the old furniture; it is the one that gets driven back down to the one foundation that cannot be relaid or removed.
-So when the waters rise and your certainties go floating past, ask the clarifying question: under all of it, what am I actually standing on — and is it the rock?
+So as your certainties go floating past, ask the clarifying question the flood is forcing: under all of it, what am I actually standing on — and is it Christ Himself, or only a floor that has not yet been flooded?